gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 mostly functional except real generic function objects have not yet been properly initialized, along with their methods. `fixup.lisp`

+`!fix-early-generic-functions` creates fully-initialized generics and methods from the early definitions.
+Then in runs a few 'fixup forms to further process about a dozen of the defgenerics, as defined in `*!generic-function-fixups*`.

 ## Bootstrapping in the host